Anthony Casey : Courses and Seminars

 Bankruptcy and Reorganization: The Federal Bankruptcy Code

-This course studies the Federal Bankruptcy Code, including both the law of individual bankruptcy and the law of corporate reorganization.
-Topics include the rights of creditors in bankruptcy, the individual's right to discharge, the relationship between bankruptcy law and state law, the treatment of executory contracts, bankruptcy planning, the restructuring of corporations in Chapter 11, and the procedure for confirming plans of reorganization.
-There are no prerequistes for this course.
+This course studies the Federal Bankruptcy Code and the law of corporate reorganization.
+Topics include the rights of creditors in bankruptcy, the relationship between bankruptcy law and state law, the treatment of executory contracts, bankruptcy planning, the restructuring of corporations in Chapter 11, and the procedure for confirming plans of reorganization.
+There are no prerequisites for this course.